OGRECave/ogre/Docs/14-Notes.md

 Shader updates are required.

 On OSX, `texture2D` etc. functions are no longer implicitly upgraded to version 150 equivalents, explicitly `#include <GLSL_GL3Support.glsl>` to get them.

+## Wayland support (since 14.3)

+Ogre can now run on Wayland in Linux if compiled with `OGRE_USE_WAYLAND=TRUE`.
+This is supported across all GL and Vulkan render systems, as well as the OgreBites SDL2 integration.